-When Harris is asked to produce a porn film for an undercover sting, he uses the name "Starry Night Productions" as his cover.
-Years later, show writer Reinhold Weege uses the name for his own production company, which produced "Night Court."
-This 'connection' may account for many of the surreal (and humorous) elements found on both shows.
+When Harris (Ron Glass) is asked to produce a porn film for an undercover sting, he uses the name "Starry Night Productions" as his cover.
+Years later, show Writer Reinhold Weege used the name for his own production company, which produced Night Court (1984).
+This "connection" may account for many of the surreal (and humorous) elements found on both shows.

 Hal Linden and Max Gail were the only actors to be featured in the opening credits every season.
 (Ron Glass was only a featured actor in the first season, appearing in only handful of segments with his name listed in the closing credits.)

 The original pilot was titled "The Life and Times of Captain Barney Miller", but it was rejected by ABC.
 It aired as a special on August 22, 1974.
 ABC was negotiating a deal with Director John Rich at the time, due to his success with All in the Family (1971).
 Rich had seen the pilot, and was interested in working on the show.
 He insisted that ABC give it another chance as part of his deal, so the show was immediately picked up for a thirteen episode commitment.
 However, due to disagreements with Producer and Writer Danny Arnold, Rich left the show after two episodes to work on other projects for ABC.